When To Start With Spectral Analysis

 They don’t want confusion or clutter.

-Color analysis offers:
+Spectral analysis offers:

 vibrant simplicity